polyphant1/polyphant1.github.io/about/index.md

 <br>{% include page_divider.html %}
 <h2 style="text-align:center">Research</h2>

-My research is about understanding galaxies in the very early universe.
-One of the ways to do this is by using simulations, typically of a collection of galaxies in a large volume representing some patch of the universe.
-Combining the data from these simulations with observational data provides a robust way of testing theories of galaxy formation and evolution.
+My research is about understanding how galaxies form and evolve.
+I do this using simulations, typically of a patch of the universe containing many thousands of galaxies.
+Combining the data from these simulations with observations of distant galaxies in the early universe helps us understand how these beautiful, evocative objects are born.

-I'm also interested in how techniques from the growing field of Data Science, such as Machine Learning, can be used in Astronomy to expose relationships and patterns otherwise obscured when using traditional techniques.
+I'm also interested in how techniques from the growing field of Data Science, such as Machine Learning, can be used in Astronomy to expose relationships and patterns otherwise obscured using traditional techniques.

 <br>{% include page_divider.html %}
 <h2 style="text-align:center">Writing</h2>

 Additional to this blog I also write for <a href="http://astrobites.org/" target="blank">Astrobites</a>, where postgraduates in Astronomy and Astrophysics write about the latest research papers in a more accessible format for undergraduates or the public in general.
 You can read my posts <a href="http://astrobites.com/author/clovell/" target="blank">here</a>.

-Soon I'll also be writing outreach materials for the <a href="http://www.darkenergysurvey.org/" target="blank">Dark Energy Survey</a>.
-Stay tuned.

-<br>{% include page_divider.html %}
-<h2 style="text-align:center">Measured Beauty</h2>

-<a href="http://measuredbeauty.com/" target="blank">Measured Beauty</a> is an art project started in early 2016 that aims to reveal the abstract beauty hidden in scientific research.
-Read more <a href="http://measuredbeauty.com/about/" target="blank">here</a>.

 <br>{% include page_divider.html %}
 <h2 style="text-align:center" id="about-social">Social</h2>